 This study also shows that more men with higher testosterone levels ended up marrying and having a baby.
 That may be because men with higher testosterone levels are likely to have stronger muscles, better health, and ‘manly’–features that are more attractive in finding a partner.

-This isn’t first time such an observation has been made.
+This isn’t the first such observation.
 One study of US Army veterans showed testosterone levels in married men were lower than unmarried veterans.

 Another good example is the change in behavior during puberty when hormones (e.g., testosterone) start to rise.
 Data from a study of US Air Force veterans showed the testosterone levels increased around the time of divorce.

 This brings us to two main conclusions.
 First, a testosterone test should consider partnership status, fatherhood, and time invested in paternal care.
 Next time you see a status change of a friend on your favorite social media, it might be worth looking for these subtle physiological factors.

 The figure above shows drop in testosterone levels for fathers at different time periods.

-In new fathers, the highest decline in Testosterone levels are in first few months:
+In new fathers, the highest decline in Testosterone levels are in first few months.

-- Men with partnered fathers showed decline of 26% in morning & 34% in evening testosterone compared to normal age related decline of 12% in morning & 14% in evening (between 2004 & 2009); newly partnered but didn’t father showed decline of 10% in morning & 32% in evening
+- Men with partnered fathers had a decline of 26% in morning & 34% in evening testosterone levels compared to normal age related decline of 12% in morning & 14% in evening (from 2004 to 2009)

 - Longitudinal evidence that fatherhood decreases testosterone in human males by Lee T. Gettler et al, PNAS 2011 Sep, 108 (39) 16194: http://www.pnas.org/content/108/39/16194